-Watering citrus trees can sometimes be tricky.
-However, keeping a feel for the moisture level in the soil is one of the best ways you can gauge whether or not to water.
-Scratch just under the surface of the soil… If it is moist you should be good to go.
-What happens in many cases is that too much water is surrounding the trees for an extended amount of time and the roots become weak.
-Water effects in either direction, too much or too little, are never seen right away.
-What you will see is an after effect that creates chlorotic leaves and many times leaf drop.
-Keeping a consistent watering schedule is best if you can.
+First, watering a citrus tree can sometimes be tricky.
+However, keeping a feel for the soil’s moisture level is one of the best ways to gauge whether or not to water.
+For example, scratch just under the surface (about a knuckle deep) of the soil.
+If it is moist, you should be good to go.
+In many cases, too much water surrounds the trees’ roots for an extended time, and the roots become weak.
+Know that water effects in either direction, too much or too little, are never seen right away.
+You will see an after effect that creates chlorotic (yellow) leaves and, many times, leaf drop.
+Therefore, keeping a consistent watering schedule is best if you can.

-Symptoms of water needs are curling leaves.
-Muted color and leaf drop.
-Think of the leaf drop as a way for the tree to sustain itself through drought.
-If it drops leaves there is nothing to care for and it can put its hydration to where it is needed… Staying alive and holding out for the next watering
+Second, symptoms of water needs are curling leaves—muted color and leaf drop.
+Please think of the citrus tree sustaining itself through a drought by dropping its leaves.
+If the tree drops leaves, it is saying that there is nothing to care for, such as fruit, and it can put its hydration to where it is needed.
+Staying alive and holding out for the next watering.

-Too much water means muddy soil and citrus trees hate wet feet.
-They desire the moist/damp setting.
-That is why it is always recommended to use a well draining soil in citrus containers with holes in the bottom.
+Third, too much water means muddy soil, and citrus trees hate wet feet.
+They desire the moist/damp setting but nothing like swamp feet.
+Use well-draining soil in recommended citrus tree containers that have holes in the bottom for easy draining.